tedhudek/sandbox/eight-essential-tips.md

 Consider doing talk for junior folks in UX.
 Cultivate a growth mindset.
 At Microsoft, we embrace growth mindset in a big way.
 One of the most powerful things we've been able to do as a result is release Windows once every six months, and get Insider builds out even faster.
 This is one of the biggest products on Earth.
 Long ago when we went from Windows XP to Windows Vista, it took five years!
 So from a fixed mindset, it seemed impossible, but we *retooled* our engineering systems from top to bottom and we made it happen because that's what our customers expect.
+Docs at Microsoft have also become much more story-oriented compared to fifteen years ago.
+It used to be that I documented features, but now I tell stories of how things fit together, which mirrors what has happened on the product side.
 -->